 You learn more about the many facets of this interesting artist.

 Every target group, from art connoisseurs to children, is introduced to Ensor and his world on their level in an interactive presentation.
 Visitors are also given tailor-made audio guides.
-After this extensive introduction, Gust Van Yper, Ensor’s manservant, invites the visitors to step into the master’s house.
+Gust Van Yper, Ensor’s manservant, guides the youngest visitors through the house.
 A privileged experience.
-As you move through the house, Gust reveals countless anecdotes about the many famous people that visited him, about life in the house and the family members.
+Gust reveals countless anecdotes about the many famous people that visited him, about life in the house and the family members.
 Here you can sense, listen to and see James Ensor.
 Your visit ends in the museum proper.
 The museum hosts several temporary exhibitions in collaboration with the Ensor expert Xavier Tricot.